 - Watch your diet.
 Eating a high-fat diet can contribute to weight gain and disrupt your reproductive cycle.

-- Limit caffeine and alcohol.
-Research has linked excess amounts of caffeine (more than two or three cups of coffee daily) with miscarriage.
+- Limit caffeine and alcohol. excess amounts of caffeine (more than two or three cups of coffee daily) with miscarriage.
 Frequent alcohol use can prolong the time it takes you to get pregnant and is harmful to fetal development.